6Morpheus6/pinokio-wiki/README.md

 - Please follow the instructions in [Pinokio Tutorial](https://program.pinokio.computer/#/?id=install) to install Pinokio for [Windows](https://program.pinokio.computer/#/?id=windows), [Mac](https://program.pinokio.computer/#/?id=mac) or [Linux](https://program.pinokio.computer/#/?id=linux).

 > **Note:** Currently, **Pinokio is not supported on Win 11 Canary and Win 11 Dev build** since it causes a white screen when downloading Apps from the Discover Page or crashes Pinokio when trying to install the requirements.
-> This crash is caused by ntdll.dll, a core library of Windows.
+> This crash is caused by ntdll.dll, a core Windows library.
 Despite numerous attempts to find a workaround for this problem, there is nothing that can be done.
 The only way to use Pinokio is to revert to a stable Windows 11 build.

 ### Change the location where Apps are downloaded and installed (Home)